-If you’re a smart home or need to run multiple devices in an enterprise environment, then cat 7 and cat 7a can provide satisfactory results — Faster, smoother, less crosstalk, and fewer errors in data transfer.
+Suppose you’re a smart home or need to run multiple devices in an enterprise environment.
+In that case, cat 7 and cat 7a can provide satisfactory results — Faster, smoother, less crosstalk, and fewer errors in data transfer.

-(Less noise and crosstalk than cat 5e and cat 5 ethernet cords!)
+(There is less noise and crosstalk than cat 5e and 5 ethernet cords!)

 Whereas Cat 7 is a 4 pair twisted, next-generation ethernet cable.
 It produces reduced noise and crosstalk than cat 6a and cat 6, which means smooth data transmitting, making it perfect for enterprise usage.